pawasagrwl/portfolio-code/README.md

 - Enable showcasing different projects in a single project view.
 - Integrated with EmailJS, with form validation, for the 'Hire Me' and 'Contact Form' features.
+- Changed Footer Copyright to Last Updated
+- About Text is now shown in a Terminal Box (inspired from []())
 - Home button replaced with a home icon for better UX.

 ## Live Demo